Can You Get Bloodborne Pathogens from Tattoos?

 It's common to have an adverse skin reaction after getting a tattoo.
 Many see it as a small, temporary price to pay for the emotional and social benefits of permanent body art.
 Sometimes, complications from tattoos go beyond the skin.
 In these cases, you may contract bloodborne pathogens that cause severe, long-lasting health issues.
 Professional artists in tattoo parlors undergo training to reduce the risk, but there are still cases of exposure.
 If you are considering your next tattoo, this article will explain how you can contract bloodborne pathogens so that you can take the necessary precautions.

 What Are Bloodborne Pathogens?

+A bloodborne pathogen is a harmful microorganism such as a bacteria or virus.
+It's transmitted between people through infected blood or other bodily fluids.
 Diseases from bloodborne pathogens can be debilitating, difficult to treat, and even fatal.
-Although there is a wide array of bloodborne pathogens, three viruses are commonly linked to tattoos — HIV, Hepatitis B, and Hepatitis C.
+Although there is a wide array of bloodborne pathogens, three viruses are commonly linked to tattoos HIV, Hepatitis B, and Hepatitis C.

 Hepatitis C also attacks the liver, causing serious inflammation and damage including cirrhosis.
 The disease can progress for several years before you notice any physical problems.
 When they do show up, symptoms are like those of Hepatitis B, as well as: